containers/quadlet/docs/ContainerSetup.md

 be beneath the cgroup that systemd creates.
 This is achieved by using the crun container runtime with the split cgroups feature.

-With a traditional podman setup the cgroup hieararchy looks like this:
+With a traditional podman setup the cgroup hierarchy looks like this:

 ```
 ├─system.slice